 Funded by Donations

 Neighbors helping neighbors

-The Northern Neck / Middlesex Free Clinic in Kilmarnock provides medical, dental care and pharmacy for low income families in Middlesex, Richmond, Northumberland, Lancaster and Westmoreland counties.
+The Northern Neck / Middlesex Free Health Clinic in Kilmarnock provides medical, dental care and pharmacy for low income families in Middlesex, Richmond, Northumberland, Lancaster and Westmoreland counties.
 Volunteers from Lower United Methodist Church, Grafton Baptist, and First Baptist Amburg staff the Freeshade Community Center in Syringa every Thursday from 12:30 PM to 4:00 PM.

 For further information about the clinic, contact NNMFHC at 804-435-0575

 Martha Circle and Esther-Sarah Circles have combined to become the Martha Sarah Circle of United Women in Faith.